SAP-samples/teched2023-DT169/exercises/ex4/README.md

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/add51599-23f4-4b08-a454-6ca5aaa2a657)

-Enter the title as ‘DT_169_XXX Purchase Order KPI’.
+Enter the title as ‘DT_169_XXX Purchase Order KPI’.(_XXX should be replaced with your group number for eg for place number 25 it is 025_)

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/c009cb3f-288c-420b-ac90-c88bb6b7e2a1)

 Scroll to the **Data Source** section and click on **Define**.
-Search for your custom analytical query ‘YY1_PURCHASING_DT169_XXX’.
+Search for your custom analytical query ‘YY1_PURCHASING_DT169_XXX’.(_XXX should be replaced with your group number for eg for place number 25 it is 025_)
 Select the view, the oData service and Entity set will get automatically populated.
 Click on OK.
 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/aebafd4f-032b-436f-b89c-a737e065e980)